NotBrianZach/bza/README.md

 ## Future Work

 - use https://github.com/NotBrianZach/ink-mde, open browser start server and create notifications that push to markdown viewing/editing client whenever user switches pages (wip)
-- cosine similarity (or similar metrics) on book pages vector array option to get relevant context (wip)
+- https://github.com/karpathy/randomfun/blob/master/knn_vs_svm.ipynb on book pages vector array option to get relevant context (wip)
 - recognize images and sumarize their meaning into text (when we get access to good multimodal models)
 - categorize query types (other than just summarize/non summarize) and allow for loop and prompt stack creation within repl itself? (wip)
 - more programmability: maybe "vim like" language to create context stacks inside repl and store them in either db or key value store (or db emulating key value store)